-The Jump-Seat Pilot Who Saved a 737 Max
+The Jump-Seat Pilot Who Saved a Boeing 737 Max

 That extra pilot, who was seated in the cockpit jumpseat, correctly diagnosed the problem and told the crew how to disable a malfunctioning flight-control system and save the plane, according to two people familiar with Indonesia’s investigation.

-If true, this detail would shed light on what I suggested earlier was the crucial question about the fatal Lion Air flight: whether its pilots did not know how to override or disable the failing system, or whether they knew what to do but could not disable it, because the command systems failed to respond.
+If true, this detail would shed light on what I suggested earlier was the crucial question about the fatal Lion Air flight: whether its pilots did not know how to override or offset a failing system, or whether they knew what to do but could not achieve it, because the command systems failed to respond or stop the descent.

 Again if true, this report would suggest:

 - That one specific aircraft—not the 737 Max model line as a whole, but the specific airplane that eventually crashed—had an instrument failure, presumably the “angle of attack” indicator that triggered the automatic pitch-control system.
-It would suggest that the instrument failed one day; the flight crew coped; the same airplane was sent up with the same failure-prone system the next day; and this time the results were tragically different.
+It would suggest that the instrument failed one day; the flight crew coped; the same airplane was sent up with the same failure-prone sensor the next day; and this time the results were tragically different.

 - That flight crew training and familiarity played a fundamental role in the overall 737 Max drama.
 That is, a pilot who knew what was happening, could correct the situation; and pilots who didn’t, couldn’t, and flew to their (and their passengers’) deaths.